RutaCodes/ShortProjects/Project_OLSmodeling/ProjectScope.md

 # Research Interest

 Increased nutrient concentrations in surface water are often associated with decreased water quality.
-In this project relationship between land cover and observed nutrient (i.e. phosphorus, potassium, ammonia, fluoride, chloride, nitrate, sulphate) concentrations were studied.
+The goal of this project was to analyze how water quality differs across sites in California and Neveda and how land cover impacts observed nutrient concentrations.
+Relationship between land cover and observed nutrient (i.e. phosphorus, potassium, ammonia, fluoride, chloride, nitrate, sulphate) concentrations was studied and multiple linear regression model was developed to predict those concentrations.

 # Sources of Nutrients